modern-influence-of-ancient-warriors

 Table of Contents

 Throughout history, armies faced the challenge of breaching well-defended siege lines.
 Ancient warriors developed innovative techniques to overcome these formidable obstacles, often turning the tide of battles in their favor.
 Understanding these methods provides insight into the strategic ingenuity of past civilizations.
-From the Assyrian empire to the Roman legions and the Hellenistic kingdoms, commanders employed a blend of brute force, engineering prowess, and psychological manipulation to crack even the toughest nuts.
+From the Assyrian empire to the Roman legions and the Hellenistic kingdoms, commanders employed a blend of brute force, engineering prowess, and psychological manipulation to crack even the toughest fortifications.
 This article expands on the key techniques—direct assaults, siege engines, mining, deception, and fire—and provides historical examples that illustrate their effectiveness.
 By studying these ancient strategies, modern military historians and strategists can still draw lessons in persistence, resourcefulness, and the art of breaking through seemingly impenetrable defenses.

 Direct Assaults and Battering Rams

 The most straightforward method of breaking a siege line was a direct assault on the walls or gates.
 Ancient armies massed infantry and specialized troops to attack weak points under covering fire from archers and slingers.
 The centerpiece of many direct assaults was the battering ram—a heavy beam, often tipped with a metal head, swung or pushed to smash gates and weaken stonework.
 The Roman aries (ram) was typically housed inside a protective shed called a vinea or testudo to shield the operators from enemy projectiles.
+The testudo formation, where legionaries locked shields overhead, also allowed soldiers to approach walls with relative safety.
+Yet direct assaults were costly; they required overwhelming local superiority and often failed against determined defenders.

 Historical Examples of Battering Ram Usage

 One of the most famous uses of battering rams occurred during the Siege of Jerusalem (70 AD) by the Roman general Titus.
 The Romans constructed massive rams and brought them close to the walls after building a siege ramp.
 Despite fierce Jewish resistance, the rams eventually breached the Third Wall, leading to the city’s fall.
 Another notable example is the Siege of Tyre (332 BC) by Alexander the Great.
 Facing a heavily fortified island city, Alexander built a kilometer-long causeway and mounted battering rams on ships to attack the walls.
 The Phoenician defenders tried to disrupt the ram operations with fire ships, but Alexander’s persistence paid off when the rams finally created a gap in the fortifications.
+Similarly, during the Siege of Plataea (429–427 BC), the Spartans employed a battering ram against the Athenian-held city, only to be thwarted when the Plataeans dropped a massive beam to break the ram’s head.
+Defenders quickly learned to counter rams with padded materials, grappling hooks, and sorties.

 Siege Towers and Ladders